Policies

 All assignments are due at 11:59:00 PM Pacific Time on the day listed on the schedule unless otherwise specified.

 Slip days can only be used in whole numbers.
 Slip days can be used up by manually running the autograder.
 Slip day calculations are based on when you run the autograder and not when you push your changes.
-Although no credit will be given for submissions after slip days have expired, we may be lenient in special circumstances, and grant manual extensions on assignments at our discretion.
-However, it is your responsibility to distribute your slip days throughout the semester, so make sure to save these for emergency situations.
+It is your responsibility to distribute your slip days throughout the semester, so make sure to save these for emergency situations.
+Slip days are meant to be used for moderate disruptions in your work, such as mild illness, busy coursework, technical issues, etc. This is to say that extensions are reserved for DSP accommodations and emergencies.
+The purpose of extensions is to make up for events that cannot be covered by slip days.
 Please stay in touch with your TA and keep them updated on any circumstances that may lead you to submit a homework or project late.

 DSP students and other students facing extenuating circumstances can request extensions through the extensions form linked at the navbar.
 Please make sure to request extensions in a timely manner; we may not be able to give you a response if you make a request very close to the deadline.